But this period for President Donald Trump has been a rocky one, dominated by mounting Russia problems.

 Russia is believed to have tested one such missile in 2014.

-, with Russian Defense Ministry spokesman Igor Konashenkov telling state media "there has been no incident on February 10th involving flybys of Russian military planes in the Black Sea next to USS Porter."
+, with Russian Defense Ministry spokesman Igor Konashenkov telling state media there had been no such incident.

 The Trump administration and the Kremlin have already found themselves in back-and-forth commentary over Russia's annexation of Crimea.

 As scrutiny over the Trump administration's ties to Russia grows, White House Press Secretary Sean Spicer said that Trump had on the contrary been "incredibly tough on Russia."

 "He continues to raise the issue of Crimea, which the previous administration had allowed to be seized by Russia.
 His ambassador to the United Nations, Nikki Haley, stood before the UN Security Council on her first day and strongly denounced the Russian occupation of Crimea," he told reporters at a press briefing.

 He said that Trump had made it clear he expected the Russian government to "deescalate violence in the Ukraine and return Crimea," while at the same time pursuing better relations with Russia.

 Trump had previously buoyed the Kremlin's claim on Crimea.

 The Kremlin shot back at Spicer's comments.
 Foreign Ministry spokeswoman Maria Zakharova said Russia was "not returning our territory.

 Russia annexed Crimea, a territory in the former Soviet republic of Ukraine, in March 2014 following tensions with its neighbor.
 The US, the European Union and several other Western countries placed sanctions on Russia over the annexation.